 The protocol described above may be used in other types of student placement situations as deemed appropriate by Student Relations administrators.
 All placement determinations will be made on a case-by-case basis.
 Various factors, including age, length of incarceration, nature of charges, existing discipline order, potential safety concerns or disruption of the educational process, present/prior discipline history, etc. may be used in making placement determinations at all levels.
-For example, the following general categories of serious violent offenses will result in the school administrator's referral to the Department of Student Relations:
+For example, the following general categories of serious violent offense set forth below will result in the school administrator's referral to the Department of Student Relations.
+By way of example, these general categories include but are not limited to the following:

 - Assault resulting in serious injury

 - Assault involving use of a weapon

 - Death by other than natural causes (homicide)

 - Kidnapping

 - Rape

 - Robbery with a dangerous weapon (armed robbery)

 - Robbery without a dangerous weapon

 - Sexual assault (not involving rape or sexual offense)

 - Sexual Offense

 - Taking indecent liberties with a minor

-Additionally, an offense involving accusations of manufacturing, selling, or trafficking large quantities of controlled substances is to be included.
+Additionally, an offense involving accusations of manufacturing, selling or trafficking large quantities of controlled substances is to be included.